ku-cms/TrackerDAQ/README.md

 CMSITminiDAQ -f CMSIT_RD53B_Digital_Module_Optical_J4.xml -c pixelalive CMSITminiDAQ -f CMSIT_RD53B_Digital_Module_Optical_J4.xml -c scurve
 ```

-Note: The "pixelalive" program is not working;
-it causes the "LpGBT PUSM status: ARESET" error, after which communicaiton fails for all programs.

 To resolve the "LpGBT PUSM status: ARESET" error, reprogram and reset the FC7 using these commands:
 ```